-2. It takes time
+2. It takes longer

 Before plating the metal parts on the rack, you will have to hang them manually.
 If you have hundreds of metal parts to electroplate, I don’t have to tell you how long it will take you to finish.

-4. Rack plating is labor intensive
+4. It is labor intensive

 It will take many hands to handle huge projects.
 One man or few cannot rack plate hundreds of parts and finish it as per client’s deadline.
 So with this method, you will have to use many people.

 5. The method is costly